Miftahetdin Akmulla

-Miftakhetdin Kamaletdinovich Kamaletdinov, known as Akmulla (1831–1895) was a Bashkir, Kazakh and Tatar educator, poet and philosopher.
+Miftakhetdin Kamaletdinovich Kamaletdinov (1831–1895) was a Bashkir and Kazakh educator, poet and philosopher.

 Biography

-Born 14 December 1831 in the village of Tuhanbay, Kulil-Minsk volost Belebeyevsk Uyezd, Orenburg Governorate (currently the Miyakinsky district of the Republic of Bashkortostan).
+Born 14 December 1831 in the village of Tuqhanbay, Kulil-Minsk volost Belebeyevsk Uyezd, Orenburg Governorate (currently the Miyakinsky district of the Republic of Bashkortostan).

-According to the census documents of the 19th century, the father is Kamaletdin Iskuzhin (born in 1805), the designated imam, and his mother is Bibiummugulsum Salimyanova (born in 1809), both are Bashkirs - the heirs of the Kulil-Minsky volost Belebeyevsky uyezd] (from the Bashkir clan Meng).
-According to Kazakh researchers, the father of Akmulla is Kazakh Muhammedyar.
-Riza Fakhretdin writes that the father of Akmulla was a Bashkir, and his mother was from “Kazan citizens” (one of the names of the Tatars)».
+According to the census documents of the 19th century, the father is Kamaletdin İsqujin (born in 1805), the designated imam, and his mother is Bibiömmögölsöm Səlimyənova (born in 1809), both are Bashkirs - the heirs of the Kulil-Minsky volost Belebeyevsky uyezd] (from the Bashkir clan Meñ).
+Rizaitdin bine Fəxretdin writes that the father of Akmulla was a Bashkir, and his mother was from “Kazan citizens” (one of the names of the Tatars)».